gswallow/sparkle-pack-aws-my-snapshots/README.md

 # sparkle-pack-aws-my-snapshots
+SparklePack that provides two registries:

-SparklePack to auto-detect EBS snapshots based on a `backup_id` AWS resource tag.
+- auto-detects EBS snapshots based on a `backup_id` AWS resource tag.
+- also detects RDS snapshots based on a DB Instance Identifier.

 h/t to [techshell](https://github.com/techshell) for this approach.